-Tetra Tech will provide a complete administrative record for each TMDL watershed on CD-ROM to WVDEP and the USEPA upon receipt of the USEPA's final approval letter and decision rational documentation.
+Tetra Tech will provide a complete administrative record for each TMDL watershed on DVD to WVDEP upon receipt of the USEPA's final approval letter and decision rational documentation.
 Tetra Tech will archive all files pertaining to TMDL development and retain them for a minimum of five years.
 Files will be stored electronically and will be available upon request within 10 days of receiving such a request from WVDEP.